p4nd4m01um/team17/README.md

 ## How to connect the GPIO
--For PIR sensor: ground to Pin 6, VCC to Pin 2, signal to Pin7.
+- For PIR sensor: ground to Pin 6, VCC to Pin 2, signal to Pin7.
--For Humidity & Temperature sensor: ground to Pin 6, VCC to Pin2, signal to Pin 11.
+- For Humidity & Temperature sensor: ground to Pin 6, VCC to Pin2, signal to Pin 11.

 ## How to implement code